Generalizing Lusztig's total positivity: Introduction

-\begin{remark} Note that to prove these results, we do not need to establish the explicit change of coordinates with respect to changing the reduced expression of $w_{\max}^{\Theta}$ by a braid relation.
+\begin{remark} Note that to prove these results, we do not need to establish the explicit change of coordinates with respect to modifying the reduced expression of $w_{\max}^{\Theta}$ by a braid relation.
 However, to get a finer understanding, it is in fact interesting to write down explicit braid relations.
 In this paper we will only shortly discuss the braid relations in the case that $G = \mathrm{SO}(p,q)$ derived from explicit matrix equations.
 The more general treatment of braid relations involves $\Theta$-versions of universal enveloping algebras, adapting the strategy in~\cite{Berenstein_Zelevinsky}.
-This will be appear in a forthcoming paper in which we investigate the finer properties of the positive semigroup~$G_{\Theta}^{>0}$. \end{remark}
+This will be appear in \cite{GW_pos_2}. \end{remark}